Manishearth/manishearth.github.io/source/_posts/2015-05-17-the-problem-with-shared-mutability.markdown

 the lighter path in a situation where getting the same guarantees would be hard in C++.

 Note that this is a wider problem than just with mutable aliasing.
 Rust has this problem too, but not when it comes to mutable aliasing.
-Mutable aliasing is important to fix, however because we can make a lot of assumptions about our program when there are no mutable aliases.
+Mutable aliasing is important to fix however, because we can make a lot of assumptions about our program when there are no mutable aliases.
 Namely, by looking at a line of code we can know what happened wrt the locals.
 If there is the possibility of mutable aliasing out there; there's the possibility that other locals were modified too.
 A very simple example is: